From beads to an immersive eCommerce experience

-The client's digital debut was a stunning eCommerce site bringing their products and philosophy to life.
-The brand was positioned with its core audience in mind.
-I applied a seamless blend of content and eCommerce UX best practices to create a frictionless and delightful customer experience — promoting brand awareness and product exploration.
+The client’s digital debut was more than just a store—it was an experience.
+The eCommerce site brought their products and philosophy to life, carefully positioned to resonate with the brand’s core audience.
+By blending engaging content with eCommerce UX best practices, I delivered a frictionless, delightful journey that boosted brand awareness and encouraged product exploration.

 This project included: Research, Competitive Analysis, User Personas, Journey Mapping, Affinity Mapping, Card Sorting, Tree Testing, Wireframing, User Interface Design, Usability Testing, Design System, Branding and Digital Marketing